Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

 The notion of $L^1(T)$ is defined with respect to any Haar measure on $T$.

 \begin{proof} Using the exponential map, we can pull back the function to a holomorphic function $F$ on the complexification $\mathfrak t_\CC$ of the Lie algebra, with poles along complex hyperplanes and locally integrable on the real subspace $\mathfrak t$.
-Thus, locally around a point on $\mathfrak t$ which without loss of generality we may assume to be zero, the pullback looks like:
+Thus, locally around any point on $\mathfrak t$ which without loss of generality we may assume to be the point $0$, the pullback is equal to:

-where the $l_i$'s are real linear functionals, the $r_i$'s are positive integers, and $h$ is holomorphic which does not identically vanish on the zero set of any of the $l_i$'s.
-If such a function is locally integrable, the same is true a forteriori when the denominator is replaced by a single linear functional $l_1$, thus we may assume that $F=h\cdot l_1^{-1}$, where $h$ is not divisible by $l_1$.
+where the $l_i$'s are real linear functionals, the $n_i$'s are positive integers, and $h$ is a holomorphic function which does not identically vanish on the zero set of any of the $l_i$'s.
+If such a function is locally integrable, the same is true a fortiori when the denominator is replaced by a single linear functional $l_1$, thus we may assume that $F=h\cdot l_1^{-1}$, where $h$ is not divisible by $l_1$.

 There is a (real) point of $\mathfrak t$ in any neighborhood of zero which is in the kernel of $l_1$ but not on the zero set of $h$ (otherwise, $h$ would be divisible by $l_1$).
 Thus, in a neighborhood of that point the function is bounded by a constant times $l_1^{-1}$, and cannot be integrable. \end{proof}